Mobile industry completes 5G standard by approving standalone 5G spec

 Wide and deep industrial impacts are expected now that the 5G standard is complete.
 On the consumer side, ultra-high-definition videos can be shared over cellular connections, and video game consoles, virtual reality headsets, and augmented reality devices are similarly anticipated to benefit from high-bandwidth, low-latency streaming of content from remote servers.
 Additional applications include advanced factory automation, autonomous vehicles, bringing entire city infrastructures online, and much more.

 Over 600 delegates from a wide swath of mobile network companies participated in this week’s 3GPP sessions, including representatives from AT&T, Deutsche Telekom/T-Mobile, DISH Network, Intel, Qualcomm Technologies, StarPoint, and Verizon, as well as leading British, Chinese, European, Japanese, and Korean hardware and network companies.
-Many of the companies have offered individual statements as to their 5G progress and plans going forward, effectively reaffirming their prior commitments to begin deploying 5G in the near future.
+Many of the companies have offered individual statements outlining their 5G progress and plans going forward, effectively reaffirming their prior commitments to begin deploying 5G in the near future.

 Readers interested in learning more about the 5G New Radio standard can check out a Samsung-developed whitepaper that discusses the completed standard in greater detail.